Dairon Blanco Player Props: Royals vs. Tigers

 Tigers Pitching Rankings

+- The 8.5 strikeouts per nine innings compiled by the Tigers pitching staff ranks 18th in MLB.

-- The Tigers have the 19th-ranked team ERA among all league pitching staffs (4.39).
+- The Tigers' 4.46 team ERA ranks 20th across all MLB pitching staffs.

-- Tigers pitchers combine to allow 112 total home runs at a rate of 1.2 per game (to rank 20th in baseball).
+- Tigers pitchers combine to surrender 112 total home runs at a rate of 1.2 per game (to rank 19th in baseball).

-- The Tigers will look to Skubal (0-0) in his third start of the season.
+- Rodriguez makes the start for the Tigers, his 14th of the season.
+He is 5-5 with a 2.70 ERA and 81 strikeouts through 76 2/3 innings pitched.

-- His most recent time out was on Sunday, July 9 against the Toronto Blue Jays, when the left-hander went four scoreless innings while giving up two hits.
+- The left-hander last pitched on Saturday against the Seattle Mariners, when he tossed five innings, allowing two earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.